igvteam/igv-reports/example/FI_viewer/README.md

 ## finspector.fusion_inspector_web.json
-This file contains list of fusions and it's metadata.
+This file contains a list of fusions and it's metadata.
 Here is an example with definitions:

 {
  "cytoband": "cytoBand.txt", #IGV uses this file to draw the chromosome ideograms for the genome.